About The Summer School

 Coffee break Courtesy of Sampson bakery

-Multi-level studies of Developmental Morphogenesis: from Biophysics to EvoDevo Tassos Pavlopoulos
+Multi-level studies of Developmental Morphogenesis: from Biophysics to EvoDevo - II Tassos Pavlopoulos

 Lunch break